machaao/machaao-samples/index.rst

 What are Chatbots?
 =============================================================================
-Chat Apps aka Chat Bots are conversational programs that one can talk to carry quick tasks.
+Chat Apps also called as Chat Bots are functional conversational programs that one can chat with to carry on a series of complicated tasks in a quick fashion.

 .. figure:: _static/images/ganesha_android_screenshot.png
    :figwidth: 75%